-57. If you have a complaint about the University, then you should use the Student Complaints Procedure which is referred to in Schedule 1 and which is designed to resolve complaints as promptly and fairly as possible.
-If, having followed that Procedure to completion, you are still unsatisfied, in many circumstances you have the right to refer your complaint to the Office of the Independent Adjudicator for Higher Education.

-58. If you have other concerns, such as with your ability to continue on the course or programme of study for academic or personal reasons, you are strongly advised to contact Student Services, your School office, or the Graduate School at the earliest possible opportunity.
+- 57. If you have a complaint about the University, then you should use the Student Complaints Procedure, which is designed to resolve complaints as promptly and fairly as possible.
+If, having followed that Procedure to completion, you are still unsatisfied, s you have the right to refer your complaint to the Office of the Independent Adjudicator for Higher Education. - 58.
+If you have other concerns, such as with your ability to continue on the course or programme of study for academic or personal reasons, you are strongly advised to contact Student Services, your School office, or the Graduate School at the earliest possible opportunity.